odoo/odoo/doc/howtos/backend.rst

 Module structure
 ----------------

-.. todo:: redundant with same section in web howto, use include? separate
-          intro to modules structure?

 Each module is a directory within a *module directory*.
 Module directories are specified by using the :option:`--addons-path <odoo.py --addons-path>` option.